projectara/greybus-spec/source/bridged_phy.rst

 Greybus I2C Set Retries Request
 """""""""""""""""""""""""""""""

-The Greybus I2C set timeout request contains an 8-bit value representing the number of retries to be used by an I2C adapter.
+The Greybus I2C set timeout request contains an eight-bit value representing the number of retries to be used by an I2C adapter.

     =======  ==============  ======  ==========      ===========================